 Another example of a book with effectively creates conflicts, climaxes, and resolutions is Traci Slatton’s Immortal, which is a story of survival.
 The main character Luca is different from everyone else around him; many years elapse, but Luca, unlike others, ages very slowly.
-The overwhelming conflict in Luca’s life is his uniqueness; he hides and attempts to escape scrutiny but is scrutinized nonetheless, he searches for answers, which elude him, and he is isolated in a mortal world.
+The overwhelming conflict in Luca’s life is his uniqueness; he hides and attempts to escape scrutiny but is scrutinized nonetheless.
+He searches for answers, which elude him, and he is isolated in a mortal world.

 There are a variety of ways to create successful conflicts, climaxes, and resolutions in a story.
 Although it is thought that an exposition should lead to a climax, this does not always have to be the case.
 Writers can create a more convincing story by veering away from the simple conflict, climax -resolution formula.
 To figure out what works best, the writer should consider their story and create a conflict, climax, and resolution that are unique.
 Sometimes, an author may choose to have a major conflict or climax resolve in the beginning of the story like in The Bridge of San Luis Rey.
 This might be a good option for stories which will not necessarily have a convenient or happy resolution.
 Others may choose to have a conflict run throughout the story, as is the case with Immortal.
 This may also be a good idea for woks which will not have a happy or convenient ending.
 The decision on how to work conflicts and resolutions into the story is unique to the story being told, and when done with careful thought, can make the story more profound, compelling, and interesting to the reader.